Ectromelia virus: Signs and symptoms

 The severity of the disease and the outcome are determined by factors such as the strain of the virus, the genotype, as well as the dose and route of infection of the virus.
 Animals of all ages are sensitive to the disease, however, all sensitivities of different mouse lines are different.

 Existing resistant strains of mice, such as C57BL/6, C57BL/10 and AKR, may not have clinical signs that viruses can cause for other animals.

-It is important to note that the genetic background of the mouse can affect the infection, which means that host factors are involved in the regulation of susceptibility and resistance to the virus.
+The genetic background of the mouse can affect the infection, which means that host factors are involved in the regulation of susceptibility and resistance to the virus.
 For example, wild mice exhibit variable susceptibility, while laboratory strains were useful for determining host resistance factors.

 It is believed that the natural route of infection occurs through abrasions on the skin, which means that the transmission of the virus occurs from animal to animal or through fomites, such as infected bedding in the place for keeping mice.

 Infection transmitted alimentary, aerogenic, contact ways.

 The disease can occur latent, acute and subacute.
 Animals with a latent form of the virus do not show any signs of disease.
 In this case, infection can be activated by various factors, for example, during irradiation, transportation, infection with other pathogens, and experimental load.

 With a fulminant form, clinical symptoms do not have time to manifest, and the death of mice occurs unexpectedly and fast.
 The subacute form represents the classical form of ectromelia: in such cases in animals, mainly on the head, tail and legs develop skin lesions.
 The skin is edematous, hyperemic, with small focal hemorrhages, which are covered with dry crusts.
 Subsequently, on the fingers, ears and tail, foci of necrosis are formed, covered with dark brown crusts, which then disappear.
 Sometimes amputation of limbs or phalanges of the fingers and tail occurs, thus the name ectromelia given to this virus.